idibidiart/web-components-with-ai/README.md

 8. Angular apps (AngularJS and Angular 2 thru N), React apps, Ember apps and any app (incl. vanilla JS and jQuery/Dojo apps) may use the said Web Components without any limitation.

+9. Styles declared for HTML the Angular component underlying the given Web Component and the styles declared for its child Angular components are encapsulated in the Shadow Root.

+10. All child Angular components within each Angular Component underlying a Web Component are in the Shadow Root and are not selectable from the DOM.

 Please see src/index-elements.html for how the produced Web Components are deployed and used, and how they communicate.

 ## Angular Elements Project Structure